 Without a sales playbook, how can you expect your team to execute consistent activities?

 What is the sales playbook?

 The sales playbook is the product of hours of discussion, prospect insights, research, and internal decisions.
 It’s a document that outlines what works, and, in some cases, what doesn’t.
 It should outline every action and process involved in the entire sales process and include how-to sections for those who don’t know.
-It needs to be all-encompassing, and when new objections, technologies, or best practices come up, it needs to be added or amended in the sales playbook.
+Furthermore, it needs to be all-encompassing, and when new objections, technologies, or best practices come up, it needs to be added or amended in the sales playbook.